pcanwar/LendingNFTs/README.md

 /*
     * @notice: make pre payment is an early repayment of all amount loan and interest loan by a borrower, NFT receipt can identify the addresses of the lender and borrower.

     * verifiying tow proofs, the per Proof which needs to be beofre the per timestamp and proof which is the current term.

-    * Both NFT receipts get burn.
+    * Both NFT receipts get burn:
-    For backend, there is two events needs to be ran.
+    For backend, there is two events needs to be ran..

     * @param nftreceipt/_counterId uint256 is the main id of the lending receipt.
     * @param _counterId/nftreceipt uint256 is the main id of the lending
     * @param term_ uint256 each term to pay the pre payment